 Root cause: The primary fault (cause), if any, leading to one or multiple errors or failures.

 Matching-Criteria-Attributes: which identifies a set of ITU-T Recommendation X.733 [8] defined attributes.
 Notifications carrying identical values for these attributes are considered to be carrying alarm information related to (a) the same network resource and (b) the same alarmed condition.
 The matching-criteria-attributes are: objectInstance, eventType, probableCause and specificProblem, if present.

+Service Provider: An entity that produces/provides a service to a consumer.
+In the scope of this document (only) due to attribute name compatibility and historical reasons the term service provider is used as a synonym of MnS producer.